 At Truro Nursery School we work with children, parents, external agencies and the community to ensure the welfare and safety of children and to give them the very best start in life.
 Children have the right to be treated with respect, be helped to thrive and to be safe from any abuse in whatever form.
 Safeguarding is everybody’s business.
 Truro Nursery School is committed to ensuring that all our children are safe and feel safe; that children, parents/carers and staff are able to talk about any safeguarding concerns and feel assured that they will be listened to; and that all staff and volunteers are aware of and implement safeguarding procedures and guidance, including what to do if they suspect a child may be experiencing, or be at risk of, harm.

-The Designated Safeguarding Lead for child protection is Mrs Sue Thrower and the Deputy Designated lead is Miss Catherine Stephens.
-Our governor for safeguarding is our Chair of Governors Dr. Barbara Vann.
+The Designated Safeguarding Lead for child protection and Children in Care Lead is Mrs Sue Thrower and the Deputy Designated lead is Miss Catherine Stephens and Mrs Helen Adams.
+Our governor for safeguarding is our Governor Mrs Rachel Heffer.
 Mrs Sue Thrower is also our Prevent Single Point of Contact (SPOC) and the lead for Child Sexual Exploitation.

 All visitors to the school must report any safeguarding concerns to the office.